bgtdevhub/aqi-arcgis-synchronizer/README.md

 const featureServerUrl = 'xx';
 ```

-### About API we call
+### How it works?

-We're calling  https://gateway.api.epa.vic.gov.au/environmentMonitoring/v1/sites/{siteId} that provide the details of a single environment monitoring site with current health advice.
-It only provides last 48 hours of data.
+In every 15 minutes, this lambda function will call an API provided by EPA (https://gateway.api.epa.vic.gov.au/environmentMonitoring/v1/sites/{siteId}).
+This API provides the details of a single environment monitoring site with current health advice for the last 48 hours of data.
+However, it just takes the latest data to be applied in ArcGIS feature layer.

-all API called required us to provide API key, make sure you register one in https://portal.api.epa.vic.gov.au/.
+All API called required us to provide API key, we can get the API through in https://portal.api.epa.vic.gov.au/.

 Then, in [/routes/routes.js](/routes/routes.js) assign that API key to the variable